NanoNets/object-detection-sample-php/README.md

 cd object-detection-sample-php
 ```

-Need to install php5-cli and php-curl:
+Need to install php-cli and php-curl:
 Here are the command to do same on Ubuntu
 ```bash
 sudo apt-get install php<version>-cli